nulab/backlog4j/README.md

     </dependency>

 ## How to use
-Get the BacklogClient with your space id and your api key.
+Make BacklogConfigure with your space id and your api key.

+    # If your space is in backlogtool.com
+    BacklogConfigure configure = new BacklogToolConfigure("yourSpaceId").apiKey("yourApiKey");

+    # If your space is in backlog.jp
-    BacklogConfigure configure = new BacklogDefaultConfigure("yourSpaceId").apiKey("yourApiKey");
+    BacklogConfigure configure = new BacklogJpConfigure("yourSpaceId").apiKey("yourApiKey");

+And get the BacklogClient.

     BacklogClient backlog = new BacklogClientFactory(configure).newClient();